aemonge/aemonge.github.io/README.md

 I translate KPI's into technically requirements and tasks, detailed enough to be ready to code and abstract enough to be fully described in a business and functional language.
 With a full background in developing and leading I can successfully teach, coach and sustain a productive Dev team to build solutions to match the desired KPI's or any other objective.

-I translate requirements and mock-ups into fully functioning applications, solutions and features using the right mix of front-end (JavaScript) and back-end (Rails, nodeJS, mongoDB) technologies.
 As a architectural product owner my task is to identify key components and norms that will accelerate developers teams to build a more stables, robust and attractive software.

 As an architect I have to provide the right balance between results and maintainability, keeping up to date clients quality and quantity expectations.

-As a developer I invest the time making the tools to aide developers, verify correctness for following best practices, good TDD and company values.
+As a developer I invest the time making the tools to aide developers, verify correctness for following best practices, good TDD/SOLID and company values.

 _I also carry the electronic version of the curse of Cassandra.
-I'm able to see the future of technology and any project, due to my has a clear vision of the risks and strengths of all software life cycle_
+I'm able to see the future of technology and any project, due to my clear vision of the risks and strengths of all software life cycle_

 ---

 ### Skills {#skills}

 - Team leader
-  : Experience since 2015 leading teams of 5 developers guided the team members into their self-taught capacities, improving the value of the team as a whole.
-Capability to transform boot-camp developers into junior developer in less than 3 months.
+  : Experience since 2015 leading teams guiding members into their self-taught capacities, improving the value of the team as a whole.
+I'm recurrently able to transform junior and newbies developers into a senior quality developers.

 - Creative
-  : The great expand of my technology options, guides me into focusing in solutions instead of softwares.
-Being able to combine different technologies to create new solutions inexistent in the market; such as a created tiny ad-hoc frameworks that focused on specific business idea. knowledge through meet-ups and shared coffees.
+  : The great expand of my technology knowledge, allows me into focusing in solutions instead of softwares.
+Being able to combine different technologies to create new solutions inexistent in the market; such as a created tiny ad-hoc frameworks, _micro-front ends_ (back in the 2016), AI decision screens, etc...

 - Result oriented
   : As the current market is trending I follow the iteration pattern development.
 Investing time to develop quick and small features, rather than big features in smaller deliveries.
-Making the process more transparent we can achieve better results.
+Making the process more transparent so that we can achieve better results.

 ---